msamwelmollel/Swahili_LLM_Leaderboard/README.md

 # 🏆 Swahili LLM-Leaderboard

-A joint community effort to create Swahili  central leaderboard for LLMs.
-These model are currently evaluate on Open LLM Leaderboard Contributions and corrections welcome! <br>
+A joint community effort to create a Swahili central leaderboard for LLMs.
+These models are currently evaluated on the Open LLM Leaderboard.
+Contributions and corrections are welcome! <br>
-We refer to a model being "open" if it can be locally deployed and used for commercial purposes.
+We refer to a model being "open" if it can be locally deployed and used commercially.

 ## Interactive Dashboard